MaximBelov/cordova-plugin-network-permission/README.md

 ## Current supported platforms

-- iOS 10 or higher.
-However only from iOS 12 it will do a check otherwise will just return successful.
+- iOS 14 or higher.

+It has only been tested on iOS 15.4.1

 ## Installation